-The notorious trans-Atlantic slave trade, which reached its peak during the 18th and early 19th centuries, dispersed millions of Africans throughout the Western Hemisphere.
+The notorious trans-Atlantic slave trade, which peaked during the 18th and early 19th centuries, dispersed millions of Africans throughout the Western Hemisphere.
 The first Africans arrived in colonial North America at Jamestown, Virginia, in 1619, and scholars contend that British colonists initially recognized them as indentured servants.
 Their status, however, changed in 1641 when the Massachusetts Bay Colony sanctioned the enslavement of African laborers.
 Similarly, Maryland and Virginia authorized legal servitude in 1660, and by 1755, all 13 colonies had legally recognized chattel slavery.

 Shortly after the American Revolution, calls to abolish slavery and the slave trade generated increasingly widespread support.
 Led by Quakers and liberated African-Americans, the anti-slavery movement swayed some northern state legislatures to grant immediate release to soldier slaves and gradual emancipation to other enslaved Africans.
 Northern slaveholders allowed some bondsmen to purchase their freedom, while others petitioned for liberation through the courts.
-Slavery remained a vital element of southern society; however, and any opportunity to eliminate the institution nationwide ended in 1787 when the United States Constitution permitted the slave trade to continue until 1808 and protected involuntary servitude where it then existed.
+Slavery remained a vital element of southern society; however, any opportunity to eliminate the institution nationwide ended in 1787 when the United States Constitution permitted the slave trade to continue until 1808 and protected involuntary servitude, where it then existed.

 The emergence of the cotton gin in 1793 revolutionized cotton production, further solidifying the institution of slavery in the South.
-“King Cotton” came to dominate the southern economy, as cotton production rose from approximately 13,000 bales in 1792 to more than 5 million bales by 1860.
+“King Cotton” dominated the southern economy, as cotton production rose from approximately 13,000 bales in 1792 to more than 5 million bales by 1860.
 Increased cotton production necessitated an increase in slaves to work the fields, where men and women often toiled side-by-side.
 The African-American population in the South also rose from approximately 700,000 in 1790 to nearly 4 million by 1860.
 By the mid-19th century, the majority of the nation’s cotton was raised in Mississippi, Alabama, and Louisiana, and nowhere in the antebellum South was the cotton economy more dominant than Natchez, Mississippi, which was “…the wealthiest town per capita in the United States…” on the eve of the Civil War.